 Many people probably wish they had more money, but plutophobia is a fear of money or wealth.
-People with plutophobia may fear becoming wealthy themselves or have a fear of wealthy people.
-They generally dread money itself and having to deal with money.
+People with plutophobia may fear wealthy people or fear becoming wealthy themselves.
+They generally dread money and having to deal with it.

-People with this fear may potentially sabotage their career to prevent them from making more money or becoming wealthy.
-The fear of becoming wealthy may stem from a fear of the responsibilities or pressures associated with it or the fear of getting robbed.
+People with this fear may potentially sabotage their careers to avoid making more money or becoming wealthy.
+The fear of becoming wealthy may stem from a fear of the responsibilities and pressures associated with it or the fear of being the victim of a robbery.

 5. Xanthophobia (Fear of the color yellow)

 Xanthophobia is a fear of the color yellow.
-People with xanthophobia are usually also afraid of any object that is yellow, such as school buses and flowers.
-People with xanthophobia may avoid the color yellow at all costs.
+People with this rare phobia are usually also afraid of any object that is yellow, such as school buses and flowers.
+People with xanthophobia may avoid the color yellow at all costs, and they may even find yellow foods to be distressing.
 This phobia tends to interfere with everyday life, as yellow things can be found everywhere.

 6. Ablutophobia (Fear of bathing)

 Ablutophobia is a fear of bathing, washing or cleaning oneself.
-This phobia most often occurs in children and resolves with age, but can still be present in adults.
-People with ablutophobia avoid bathing and showering, which can lead to unpleasant body odor and sometimes subsequent social isolation.
-However, their fear of bathing and the anxiety they experience during bathing tends to be so extreme that these consequences pale in comparison.
-Ablutophobia may result from a traumatic event involving water, or a person being afraid of getting wet.
+This phobia most often occurs in children and resolves with age, but it can still be present in adults.
+People with ablutophobia avoid bathing and showering, which can lead to unpleasant body odor and sometimes social isolation.
+However, their fear of bathing and the anxiety they experience while bathing tends to be so extreme that these consequences pale in comparison.
+Ablutophobia may result from a traumatic event involving water or a fear of getting wet.
 In some cases, the phobia is related to aquaphobia, which is the fear of water.

 7. Octophobia (Fear of the number eight)

 Octophobia is a fear of the number eight.
 Interestingly, there are few other known phobias to specific numbers, except for the fear of numbers themselves (arithmophobia) and the fear of the number thirteen (triskaidekaphobia).
-People with octophobia not only fear the symbol eight as it appears written down, on addresses or in advertisements, but they also can fear objects present in groups of eight.
+People with octophobia fear the symbol eight as it appears written down, such as in addresses or advertisements.
+They also can fear objects presenting in groups of eight.